adamrmoss/edu-basic/README.md

 EduBASIC is an Angular-based web application that provides a BASIC programming environment designed for educational purposes.
 The application runs entirely in the browser, making it accessible and easy to use for learning programming fundamentals.

 **Documentation:**
+- [EduBASIC Tutorial](docs/edu-basic-tutorial.md) - Introduction to language and development environment, with examples
 - [EduBASIC Language Reference](docs/edu-basic-language.md) - Complete language specification and reference
-- [EduBASIC Tutorial](docs/edu-basic-tutorial.md) - Getting started guide and examples

 ## Tech Stack